 Pablo Friedmann obtained his Bachelor’s degree in Fine Arts from Escuela de Pintura, Escultura Grabado y Dibujo “La Esmeralda” in Mexico City and later received his Master’s in Fine Arts in Painting from the Royal College of Art in London.
 For ten years Pablo worked as the Artist Facilitator in the Arts in Corrections Program at the Calipatria State Prison in California, and has taught art history at Massachusetts Community College, Cambridge College, Bunker Hill Community College, and for Boston University’s Prison Education Programs.
 As an artist Pablo has had exhibitions in Paris, London, Mexico, and the United States.
-At the MFA Pablo also works as instructor in the Artful Adventures program and is the Community Arts Liaison for the Roxbury Boys and Girls Club.
+Pablo is currently the Art Director at the Roxbury/Yawkey Boys and Girls Club in Boston in addition to working as an instructor in the Artful Adventures program at the MFA.

 Robin DeSantis is a teaching artist and community arts enthusiast.
 She received her Bachelor of Arts in Hispanic Studies, Studio Art, and Philosophy from Boston College.
 As a Peace Corps Volunteer in the Dominican Republic, Robin taught visual arts and dance to at-risk youth and supervised a cooperative of female artisans.
 She is an advocate of art education for cross-cultural communication and social change.
 Robin also works for Big Sister Association of Greater Boston where she provides case management support to matches of girls and women mentors.
 At the MFA, she is currently working as the Artful Healing Coordinator and occasionally teaches Artful Healing and Artful Adventures programs.